migurski/Pure-Python-Geospatial-Export/README.md

 ## Limitations

-### Outputing "empty" geometries to binary formats is not supported
+### Outputting "empty" geometries to binary formats is not supported

 Attempting to output an empty geometry to a binary format will result in an exception: `ValueError: Empty geometries cannot be represented in WKB.
-Reason: The dimensionality of the WKB would be ambiguous.` There are a few reasons for this this limitation:
+Reason: The dimensionality of the WKB would be ambiguous.` There are a few reasons for this limitation:
 - Any `EMTPY` geometry (e.g., `POINT EMPTY`, `MULTIPOLYGON EMPTY`, etc.) cannot be converted into binary format because binary formats such as WKB require an explicit dimension type (2d, Z, M, or ZM).
 This means that some objects cannot be reliably converted to and from different formats in a [bijective](https://en.wikipedia.org/wiki/Bijection) manner.
 - The [GeoJSON standard](https://www.rfc-editor.org/rfc/rfc7946) does have a way of representing empty geometries; however, details are minimal and the dimensionality of such an object remains ambiguous.
 - Representing some geometry types (such as points and lines) as "empty" is [deeply flawed to begin with](http://aleph0.clarku.edu/~djoyce/elements/bookI/defI1.html).
 For example, a point can represent any location in 2d, 3d, or 4d space.
 However, a point is infinitesimally small (it has no size) and it can't contain anything (it can't be "full"), therefore, it doesn't make sense for a point to be "empty".